 In a large skillet over medium heat, sauté onion in butter for about 5 minutes.
-Add the garlic and sauté another 2 minutes until the onions are soft and slightly browned, and the mixture is very fragrant.
+Add the garlic and crushed red pepper and sauté another 2 minutes until the onions are soft and slightly browned, and the mixture is very fragrant.

-Pour in the vodka and let cook for 5-10 minutes, until the alcohol has cooked off.
+Pour in the vodka and let cook for about 5 minutes, until the alcohol has cooked off.

-Add the tomatoes, stir, and let the mixture simmer for about 20 minutes – you may need to lower the heat some.
+Add the tomatoes, stir, and let the mixture simmer for 10-15 minutes until thickened – you may need to lower the heat some.

-Stir in the cashew cream and cook for about 15 minutes, until the sauce is thick and creamy.
+Stir in the cashew cream and cook for about 10 more minutes, until the sauce is thick and creamy.

-Add a generous pinch of red pepper flakes, as well as salt and pepper to taste (I usually end up not needing any), and mix well.
+Add salt and pepper to taste (I usually end up not needing any), and mix well.

 Serve over penne cooked according to box instructions, top with parsley or basil, and enjoy!

 *If using a high powered blender, you don’t need to pre-soak your cashews to soften them.
 If you’re short on time, you can immerse the cashews in boiling hot water for 15 minutes (don’t keep the water boiling, just make sure it’s very hot when you put the cashews in, and then let them sit)

 Oh man… Have I mentioned my love for sun-dried tomatoes before?
 Yes?
 Well I’m gonna say it again – that intense, sweet-tart flavor is everything!